 There is also a hidden advantage for abusive therapists, clients who are dependant on the therapist, can be kept in therapy longer and more money extracted over time.

-The only time I increase the number of sessions is when there is a crisis in the client’s life, or they are in a very bad place emotionally.
+The only time I increase the number of sessions is when there is a crisis in the client’s life, or they are in a very bad place emotionally and going into crisis.